-Normalization is something you need to be aware of if you are authoring HTML pages with CSS style sheets in UTF-8 (or any other Unicode encoding), particularly if you are dealing with text in a script that uses accents or other diacritics.
+Normalization is something you need to be aware of if you are authoring in UTF-8, be it HTML pages or CSS style sheets, particularly if you are dealing with text in a script that uses accents or other diacritics.

 You can use a character escape to represent any character from the Unicode character set in HTML, XML or CSS using only ASCII characters.